maevic/node-watcher/README.md

 module.exports = config;
 ```

-Name the file `watcherConfig.js` to make the module autoload it, or name it whatever you want and pass the path to the module.
+Name the file `watcherConfig.js` to make the module autoload it, or name it whatever you want and pass the path as an argument.

 ### Locally installed
 Require and use it.